CSC207-UofT/course-project-gitgarden/phase2/design_document.md

 repo.
 After switching to GUI, things became much easier to work with.

 During phase 2, we had an optional task of implementing Momento design pattern.
-After successfully completing our main
+After successfully completing our main tasks for phase 2 (adhering our code to clean architecture), we had an opportunity to add a functionality to our

 #### Composite Design Pattern